SEPTEMBER 23, 2020

 FBC-Castroville will be reopening for in-person Worship Service at 10:30 AM on Sunday, Aug.
 16!

-We are arranging for more Zoom Sunday school classes so watch for more details.
+We are having Sunday school classes on Zoom so watch for more details.

 We are waiting to see the effects after school starts before reopening all in-person activities.